dinfio/dinfio/README.md

 ## Contributing

-Contributing to Dinfio is much welcomed.
+Contributing to Dinfio is much welcomed and encouraged.
 You can contribute to Dinfio by become:
 - Core Language Developer
 - Module Developer
 - Issue Reporter